sugakandrey/scalamu/sbt-plugin/README.md

 $ sbt mutationTest
 ```
 By default the report will be generated inside `target` directory.
-*NOTE:* in a case of a multi project build definition all the subprojects
-will be aggregated and only one report will be generated.

 ## Plugin configuration
 sbt-scalamu aims to reuse as much of your sbt settings as possible.
 It will automatically make use of `scalacOptions`, `testOptions`,`javaOptions` etc.